128technology/docs/docs/bcp_service_and_service_policy_design.md

 Router- and router group-based services are not services unto themselves; rather, the term refers to the capability of limiting the scope of services to specific routers or sets of routers.
 By default, any service configured on a conductor is pushed down to all routers it manages.
 This may result in unnecessary bloat on routers that will never have a calling for a specific service.
 E.g., in a typical retail deployment traffic generally goes in one of two directions: originating at a store and heading to a data center, or originating at a data center and heading to a store.
 Thus it is important for head end routers to have access to store services, and for a store to have the configuration corresponding to its own local services, but there will be no need for every store to have every other store's local services in a full mesh.

 :::note
-In case a full mesh is a requirement, 128 Technology has the Summary and Spoke Services – which use router-based services to optimize the configuration.
+In case a full mesh is a requirement, Juniper has the Summary and Spoke Services – which use router-based services to optimize the configuration.
 :::

 Use the `applies-to` configuration within a `service` to restrict its scope: